websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/creating-an-action-executor.md

 ## Test the Action Executor

-To use the Acme E5C9 Action Executor, set the workflow definition for use with Blogs Entries, and add a new Blogs Entry with the administrative User.
+To use the Acme E5C9 Action Executor, set the workflow definition for use with Blogs Entries and add a new Blogs Entry with the administrative User.

 1. In the Applications tab of the Global Menu, go to Workflow &rarr; Process Builder.